Writing at Hazel Community Primary School.

 In Reception, children are encouraged to develop their gross and fine motor skills in order to be able to learn to write.
-All children experience writing in an early stage, such as making marks with paints, chalks, water and other mark making materials before moving on to forming discretely taught letters during phonics and handwriting lessons.
+All children experience writing in an early stage, such as making marks with paints, chalks, water and other mark-making materials before moving on to forming discretely taught letters during phonics and handwriting lessons.
 The children are taught to enjoy and be enthusiastic about writing through Shared and Guided writing lessons, in which children are taught the skills needed to write their own interesting, independent writing for various different genres and purposes.
 Our classrooms each have an area for independent writing and children are encouraged to use the variety of resources to explore and practise their skills.

 Writing in Key Stage 1 and 2

 Throughout Key Stage 1 and 2 different genres of writing are introduced to the children, enabling them to select the most appropriate for the purpose of their writing.
-They take part in a range of Drama activities and talk for writing, which help to improve their writing skills.
+They take part in a range of Drama activities and talk for writing, which helps to improve their writing skills.
 Shared and guided writing are again used to develop and define children’s writing and to ensure good quality writing is produced.
 They learn to plan, draft and produce a final piece for each unit of work that they study in English.
 They also write across a range of subjects.
 Children are encouraged to regularly edit and self-assess their work and peer-assess each other’s work.

 Spelling, Grammar and Punctuation

 In Key Stage 1 and 2 children are taught key punctuation, grammatical terminology and how to structure grammatically accurate sentences.